ariansyahyutama/kubernetes-cluster/ckad-3.md

   * With periodSeconds=60 and failureThreshold=5: Tests every 60 seconds, fails after 5 minutes total

 This feature is essential for preventing unnecessary container recycling when applications have legitimate longer startup requirements.

+# Helm Summary

+Helm is the package manager for Kubernetes that facilitates the deployment of images and other objects.
+It utilizes charts, which are collections of YAML files, to deploy one or more objects in a Kubernetes environment.

+Key features:
+- Charts provide flexibility through customizable `values.yaml` files that can be edited before deployment
+- Charts can be sourced from various locations
+- ArtifactHub serves as a centralized repository for publishing and discovering Helm charts

+This approach simplifies the process of packaging, distributing, and deploying Kubernetes applications.